fayecoga/GettingAndCleaningDataProject/Code Book (Summarizing the feature data).md

 	A subset of variables that are either a raw variable or a computed variable of the Samsung triaxial accelerometer, and or gyroscope.
 The subset of features are all of the feature variables from the raw data set that represent either a mean or  variance.
 The variable names of the subset are identical to that of the raw data, therefore one may go to the code book of the raw data to determine the meaning of a given feature variable.

 * feature_mean

+	The mean value for the given feature vector in the subset of features specified by the project requirements.
+The project requirements state that our summary data must include only those features that  represent the mean or standard deviation of  an underlying sensor variable.

 The Code Recipe
 ----------------------
-The code recipe is an R script located at the [student repo] staged on her github account.
+The code recipe is an 'R' script located at the [student repo] staged on her github account.
-The tidy summary data set has the date of the script execution embedded into the file name.
+The tidy summary data set that is a product of this script has the date of the script execution embedded into the file name.
 ###Software and Hardware###
+####Report from R studio version command####
 platform       x86_64-apple-darwin13.1.0
 arch           x86_64
 os             darwin13.1.0